jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Steeplejack's knot.][steeplejacks-knot]**
 A simple friction hitch that actually holds.
 Use in place of rolling hitch or two half-hitches.
+{:#steeplejacks-knot}

-- **Safety-belt hitch.**
+- **Sub-lieutenant's hitch.**
 Consists of a steeplejack's knot tied around the standing part to form an adjustable loop.
 Use in place of midshipman's hitch to tie down an aircraft, or to tension a guyline.

+I call it the sub-lieutenant's hitch because it's an improved midshipman's hitch and, in the Royal Navy, the rank of sub-lieutenant follows that of midshipman.
+{:.tangent}

 - **Trucker’s hitch (Reeder variant).**

 Use this compound hitch to secure a heavy load.

 	1. Make a fixed upper loop with the alpine butterfly.

 	2. Pass the end around an object to form a lower loop.

-  3. With the remainder of the rope, tie a safety-belt hitch onto the upper loop.
+	3. With the remainder of the rope, tie a sub-lieutenant's hitch onto the upper loop.

 	4. Adjust the safety-belt hitch to tighten the lower loop.

 ![][truckers-hitch-photo]
 *A secure trucker's hitch*